AndrewE23/SQL_Project/QA.md

 SELECT MIN(date), MAX(date)
 FROM analytics
 ```
-Both tables have dates that fall within acceptable ranged, and in both table's rows the data is already defined as a date so
+Both tables have dates that fall within acceptable ranged, and in both table's columns the data is already defined and formatted as date type.